 Prerequisites

-This curriculum our entry level robotics program.
+This curriculum is part of our entry level robotics program.
 Our students may be tinkerers who have built mini projects in the past but that is not absolutely necessary.
 We do however hope you come with an open heart and an open mind to explore the many facets of engineering, robotics, and personal growth.

 Background